Overcoming Top Comms Challenges in 2020

 Marissa: We’re still learning so much, and we will continue to learn as this progresses and not losing sight of that and understanding that what we go back to will be different.
 We’re reshaping what work will look like, what our environment will look like, what our culture will be like for the future.
 And we get to take all these great things that have been embedded into the way that we work, the empathy, the understanding of people’s personal environments and bring that with us.

 Ann: I really like this point about working closely with HR business partners, because I think that is really key, both from a location perspective because things are very different.
 I’m in New York now, we were previously like a hotspot center now we’re like, “Everybody stay away.
 We have it all under control here.”
 You know?
 So I think really understanding what’s happening in your unique locations, but then also the HR BP is somebody who your people are going to go to, to say, “I can’t come back yet.”
 And they need to be ready to also have those conversations with employees at a local level.
 So I think that piece is really important.

-On screen: Our survey showed that 75% of comms pros say their value has increased at the organization.
+Our survey showed that 75% of comms pros say their value has increased at the organization.
 How can we continue to prove our value going forward?

 Ann: This is the great challenge of communicators everywhere, right?
 It’s like, how do we link our work to actual business results?
 This is where having a lot of those measurement channels in place in advance becomes really important and being able to tie how many times have we been able to communicate around our company strategy and what impact has that had?

 Marissa: I usually look to our leaders to be some of our early adopters on some innovative pieces.
 So look for that too.
 Like what are some cost effective ways that you can bring in something new that has value for employees that your leader can help lead so that they immediately see the value?

 Ann: And I think also really just emphasizing what you’re hearing from your people.
 Sharing those stories, sharing that feedback can go a really long way.